dribdat/dribdat/README.md

 # DRIBDAT

-*This is an open Hackathon.
-The stakes are high, the competition is ready.
+*The stakes are high, the competition is ready.
 You will be measured, your progress tracked, your creativity analysed & compared.
 Think you have what it takes?
 Ready, steady, go!*

-**DRIBDAT (Driven By Data) is an open platform for data-driven hackathons.** It works as a website and project board for running exciting, productive Hackathons..with Impact Factor.
-We created this after running events using plain wikis and forums for years, and trying out a few proprietary tools that we felt limited us in one way or another.
+**DRIBDAT (Driven By Data) is an open platform for data-driven team collaboration, such as Hackathons.** It works as a website and project board for running exciting, productive events..with Impact Factor.
+We created this after using plain wikis and forums for years, and trying out a few proprietary tools that we felt limited us in one way or another.

 See [DRIBD.AT](http://dribd.at) for more information.